pendo-io/acme-books-workshop/docs/tasks/step-1.md

 npm run dev
 ```

 This will start a local development server on your laptop.
-You should see something like this returned in your terminal/command prompt:
+You should see something like this returned in your terminal/command prompt (but the numbers might be different):

 ``` bash
   VITE v5.3.1  ready in 556 ms